-- 1. The President shall assume responsibility for implementing the decisions of the General Assembly and the Board of Governors and for ensuring the proper functioning of the Council which he represents in all civil and criminal matters.
+The President shall assume responsibility for implementing the decisions of the General Assembly and the Board of Governors and for ensuring the proper functioning of the Council which he represents in all civil and criminal matters.
 He authorizes the expenditures.
 The President is invested with the authority to act under any circumstances in the name of the Council.
 He convenes Board of Governors' Meetings and General Assemblies.
-He may delegate powers to other members or to the Executive Director after so informing the Board - 2.
-In case of the absence of the President at a meeting, one of the Vice Presidents presides. - The Bureau shall produce the Minutes of General Assemblies and of Meetings of the Board of Governors and shall have them transcribed.
-It shall perform all the legal formalities provided required. - 4.
+He may delegate powers to other members of the Board of Governors or to the Executive Director after so informing the Board.

+- 2. In case of the absence of the President at a meeting, the Vice President presides. - The Bureau shall produce the Minutes of General Assemblies and of Meetings of the Board of Governors and shall have them transcribed.
+It shall perform all the legal formalities required. - 4.
 The Treasurer, assisted by the Executive Director, is responsible for the accounts of the Council.